PrincetonUniversity/job_defense_shield/docs/alert/low_gpu_util.md

 The parameters are explained below:

 - `cluster`: Specify the cluster name as it appears in the Slurm database.
 One cluster name per alert.
-Use multiple `zero-util-gpu-hours` alerts for multiple clusters.

 - `partitions`: Specify one or more Slurm partitions.
 The number of GPU-hours is summed over all partitions.
-It most cases it is better to create a separate alert for each partition.

 - `eff_thres_pct`: Efficiency threshold percentage.
-Users with a `eff_thres_pct` os less than or equal to this value will receive an email. plus more
+Users with a `eff_thres_pct` os less than or equal to this value will receive an email.

 - `absolute_thres_hours`: A user must have allocated more than this number of GPU-hours to be considered to receive an email.